vg-gupta/TrendWave/README.md

-Certainly!
-Here’s the README file in markdown format so you can easily copy and paste it:

----

 #  TrendWave -Commerce Website

 This project is a fully-featured e-commerce website built with React.
 It provides users with a variety of products, organized by categories, and offers features such as browsing products, viewing details, adding items to the cart, and user authentication.